makevoid/rankey/README.md

 Try it:

-edit config/database.yml and put your db configs, then:
+edit config/database.yml and write your db configs, then:

     bundle